jreybert/vimagit/README.md

                       stage the hunk/file.
                       On the other side, when cursor is in "Staged changes" section, it will unstage hunk/file.
         F             stage/unstage the whole file at cursor position When cursor is in "Unstaged changes" section, it will stage the file.
                       On the other side, when cursor is in "Staged changes" section, it will unstage file.
         D             if cursor is in a hunk, discard hunk at cursor position if cursor is in diff header, discard whole file at cursor position
                       When cursor is in "Unstaged changes" section, it will discard the hunk/file.
         R             refresh vimagit buffer
-                CC    if not in commit section, set commit mode to "New commit" and show "Commit message" section with brand new commit message
+        C,CC,:w       if not in commit section, set commit mode to "New commit" and show "Commit message" section with brand new commit message
                       if in commit section, commit the all staged changes in commit mode previously set
         CA            if not in commit section, set commit mode to "Amend commit" and show "Commit message" section with previous commit message
                       if in commit section, commit the staged changes in commit mode previously set
         CA            if not in commit section, amend the staged changes into the previous commit
         I             add the file under the cursor in .gitgnore

 ## Installation

 The plugin hierarchy tree respects the vim plugin standard.
 It is compatible